-In January 2017, the Polish company The Farm 51 which develops computer games and applications for VR technology, along with the Open Dialog Foundation, sent the first consignment of humanitarian aid for schools that are still attended in the Zone of Exclusion surrounding the Chernobyl Nuclear Power Plant.
+In January 2017, the Polish company The Farm 51 which develops computer games and applications for VR technology, along with the Open Dialogue Foundation, sent the first consignment of humanitarian aid for schools that are still attended in the Zone of Exclusion surrounding the Chernobyl Nuclear Power Plant.

 In May last year, on the initiative of The Farm 51, a commission of experts was established which included representatives of the Ukraine Image Agency, the organisation Global Ukraine and the State Agency for Zones of Exclusion.
 The Commission carried out an in-depth study during visits to schools located in the region affected by the Chernobyl disaster in order to carefully assess the schools’ needs.
 In January this year, these schools received the first consignment of aid.